pandagod-001/sentrix/README.md

 - Make sure the account used for login is approved.
 - Verify the backend is running and reachable from the Flutter client.

-### APK build is rejected by GitHub

-- Do not commit large build artifacts such as APK files.
-- Keep generated binaries out of version control.

 ## Contributing